 And accommodation is guaranteed to all new first-year undergraduate students, from the UK, starting their first year, full-time, in September 2024 if you select your room before the stated deadline provided by the Accommodation Team.
 This deadline will be confirmed to you by email.
 But don’t worry, we’ll keep you up-to-date with key dates and deadlines and you’ll receive reminders, so you won’t miss out.

 Studying at Manchester St James’?

 This section will give you all the information you need about accommodation options in Manchester.
 The Accommodation Team is based at our Ormskirk Campus in Catalyst.
-Although you are studying away from the main campus you can still access our services either online, on the phone or over email.
+Although studying away from the main campus you can still access our services either online, on the phone or over email.
 Of course, if you are ever at the Ormskirk campus you can drop in to Catalyst and speak to a member of staff.

-Edge Hill University does not operate any accommodation in Manchester, however we can offer you our advice and guidance to help you find the right place to live.
+We can offer you our advice and guidance to help you find the right place to live.

 Manchester offers a huge range of student accommodation options, the two most popular options are:

 There are many halls of residence available in the city that are open to students from any institution, a popular choice particularly for your first year of study when you will get to meet other students.
 Halls of residence will typically have on site security, student support (such as Resident Advisors or Student Guides), reception services and property management services.
 Rates will usually include all bills and maintenance.

 - Shared house